As her son Maze prisoner Kieran Doherty enters his 57th day of hunger strike, Margaret Doherty gives her opinion on how the strike could be resolved.

 Kieran Doherty's hunger strike lasted 73 days and he died on 2 August 1981.
 He was elected TD for Cavan-Monaghan shortly before his death.

-An RTÉ News report by John Deering broadcast on 17 July 1981.
+An RTÉ News report broadcast on 17 July 1981.
 The reporter is John Deering.